getCUJO/QoOID/draft-ietf-ippm-qoo.md

 However, educated assessments of expected outcomes remain achievable for which the QoO framework uses a per-application, per application-type, or per-Service Level Agreement (SLA) granularity.

-This document assumes that network quality can be represented by a minimum required throughput and a set of latency and loss percentiles.
+This document assumes that network quality can be represented by a minimum required throughput and a set of latency percentiles with corresponding packet loss thresholds.
 Application developers, regulatory bodies, and other interested parties can then use this representation to describe quality-focused network performance requirements.
 The QoO framework gives structure to this approach by defining two network quality thresholds: one for optimal application performance and one for unacceptable application performance.